TonyRipa/PlaceValue/README.md

 Sparse Polynomial Ratio
 -------------
-<i>sparsepolynomialratio.js</i> is a sparse version of Polynomial Ratio; an application of the SparsePlaceValueRatio datatype.
+<i>sparsepolynomialratio.js</i> is a sparse version of Polynomial Ratio; an application of the SparsePlaceValueRatio1 datatype.

-If SparsePolynomialRatio wants to calculate (x^.5-1)/(x-1), then it asks SparsePlaceValueRatio to calculate:
+If SparsePolynomialRatio wants to calculate (x^.5-1)/(x-1), then it asks SparsePlaceValueRatio1 to calculate:

 1E½-1 / 1E1-1 = 1 / 1E½+1

-SparsePolynomialRatio then formats SparsePlaceValueRatio's result as 1/(x^½+1).
+SparsePolynomialRatio then formats SparsePlaceValueRatio1's result as 1/(x^½+1).

 Multinomial
 -------------